y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction/README.md

 jupyter notebook
 ```
 10. Click on files with `.ipynb` extension on the Jupyter Notebook dasboard and enjoy!
-11. When you're done deactivate the virtual environment with
+11. When you're done, deactivate the virtual environment with
 ```
 deactivate
 ```